dojot/docs/source/internal-communication.rst

   }

-Note: In the context of a dojot deployment the JWT Token is provided by the Auth service, and is validated by the API Gateway before redirecting the connection to the Kafka-WS.
+Note: In the context of a dojot deployment the JWT Token is provided by the Auth service, and is validated by the API Gateway before redirecting the connection to the *Kafka-WS*.
 So, no validations are done by the Kafka WS.

 Second step: Establish a websocket connection
 **********************************************
-The connection is done via pure websockets using the URI <base-url>/kafka-ws/v1/topics/:topic.
+The connection is done via pure websockets using the URI `<base-url>/kafka-ws/v1/topics/:topic`.
 You must pass the previously generated ticket as a parameter of this URI.
 It is also possible to pass conditional and filter options as parameters of the URI.